InterStim Specialist near Wilkes-Barre PA

 InterStim therapy is performed in two parts.
 First, there is an evaluation period, during which we will determine if this is an effective form of treatment for the patient’s symptoms.
 Instead of undergoing surgery to place the neurostimulator under the skin, the temporary device and will attach to your waistband.
 If symptoms show improvement after a pre-designated amount of time, long-term treatment will be recommended.

-The second step is long-term treatment.
+The second step is a long-term treatment.
 Once Dr. Rittenburg and the patient confirm that this form of treatment is effective and comfortable, a minimally invasive procedure will be performed to put the device underneath the skin.

 Is InterStim Covered by Insurance?